skillbotio/default-skill/README.md

 We use serverless for deployment.

 Run:
-* `set -a` // causes environment variables loaded via source to be handed to other processes
+* `set -a` // marks all newly defined variables for export - works with the source command below
 * `source .env` // to load environment variables for serverless)
 * `sls deploy` // deploy!